mozzarellaV8/Foundations-LinearRegression/readme.md

 Select one or more additional predictors to add to your model and repeat steps 1-3.
 Is this model significantly better than the model with /metro/ as the only predictor?

-Here is a glimpse of the data and attributes:
+Here is a glimpse of the data:

 ![sampledata01](plots/sampledata01.png)

+And information about the variables:
 ![attributes](plots/sampledata02.png)